microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 ### When to Validate

 For v1 of this feature, we will validate all inputs only when the user presses any submit button on the card.

->Question: Do we re-validate on each key-stroke once validation has been performed the first time, and if so do we continue to validate after on keystroke once it's been corrected?([#4231](https://github.com/microsoft/AdaptiveCards/issues/4231))
+No validation on focus lost or key stroke will be performed.

 This behavior was decided on after discussion with MVPs.
 The [Annex](#Validating-on-focus-lost-and-host-configuration) discusses different approaches to when to validate, particularly the benefits of validating when the input loses focus for the first time, and possible future support of host configuration of this behavior.